talkkonnect/talkkonnect/README.md

 * Ad-Hoc Group Communications where talkkonnect is used as the base station and Android Phones/IPhones or other rugged Android Devices used in the field.
 * Use for IP Based Public Announcements (Recorded and Live) with targeting to specific devices or groups
 * A Text to Speech Alert Announcement by API/MQTT to either play locally or to remote clients
-* IP Intercom/Door Intercom or Intercom between remote places
+* IP Intercom/Door Intercom or Intercom between remote places (Germans Love this for some unknown reason)
 * A Toy for our big adults like amateur radio enthusiasts (like me and many of you).
-* A toy for your kids (so that they can feel how it was like to be a kid in the 80s with a CB radio)
+* A toy for your kids (so that they can feel how it was like to be a kid in the 80s with a CB radio Now With 7-Segment and Rotary Encoder Channel Changing)
 * A customized version of your particular PTT Communication unique usecase as this project is an open souce platform whereby people can build on quickly